smcga/BalatroMultiplayerAPI-Server/README.md

 - Declares the current ante that the client is on to the server, this needs to be handled by the server on a per-client basis since clients can be on different antes at the same time
 - ante: The ante to set the client to on the server side

+---

+setFurthestBlind: furthestBlind
+- Declares the furthest blind the client has beaten to the server
+- furthestBlind: The number to set the client's furthest blind to on the server side

 ### Utility

 keepAlive